 - Fill a pan with the hottest water available from the faucet that fills your washer.
-NOTE: If you do not have a faucet at your washer site, collect the water from the faucet closest to your washer. - 2.
+NOTE: If you do not have a faucet at your washer site, collect the water from the - washer site, collect the water from the faucet closest to your washer. - 2.
 Place a candy thermometer or cooking thermometer in the water to check the temperature.